Introduction

 Onboarding/adoption checklist

-We recommend that the following tasks be accomplished for a successful onboarding and adoption of HCP Terraform/Enterprise.
-The time it takes to complete this initial phase will vary depending on the complexity of your organization and the level of executive alignment.
-However, we have found that using HashiCorp Professional Services or partner-provided services can significantly accelerate the process.
+The time it takes to complete the initial phase varies depending on the complexity of your organization and the level of executive alignment.
+However, we have found that using HashiCorp Professional Services or partner-provided services accelerates the process.

 Project checklist

-- Identify key people from the Platform Team who will own and operate Terraform.
-In your organization, the Platform Team may own the architecture but the day-to-day operations may be delegated to a production services/support team who have 24/7 staffing arrangements.
-Both teams must be engaged at the outset.
+- Identify key people from the platform team own and operate Terraform.
+In your organization, the platform team may own the architecture but the day-to-day operations may rely on a production services/support team who have 24/7 staffing arrangements.
+Both teams are stakeholders in the project from the outset.

 - Identify key executives sponsoring this project.